 Why is this?
-Because in most cases, we find that websites can indeed be small and mighty.
+Because in most cases, we find that websites can indeed be both small and mighty.

 So, how big of website do you really need?